mashuDuek/DOMesticate/README.md

 # DOMesticate

-DOMesticate is a JavaScript libraryr used for DOM manipulation.
+DOMesticate is a JavaScript library used for DOM manipulation.
-The library is used for creating or removing HTML elements, toggle elements classes, traverse through parents or children of DOM elements, create/remove listeners, and send off ajax requests.
+The library is used for creating/removing DOM elements, add/remove/toggle elements classes, traverse elements, create/remove listeners, and make ajax reqs.

 ## API
 ### Core function